 In this paper, we propose to learn models of video content with minimal manual intervention, using natural language sentences as a weak form of supervision.
 This has the additional advantage of replacing purely symbolic and essentially meaningless hand-picked action labels with a semantic representation.
-Given vectorial features for both video and text, we address the problem of temporally aligning the video frames and the sentences, assuming the order is preserved, with an implicit linear mapping between the two feature modalities (Fig. 1).
+Given vectorial features for both video and text, we address the problem of temporally aligning the video frames and the sentences (Figure 1) and assuming the order is preserved, with an implicit linear mapping between the two feature modalities.
 We formulate this problem as an integer quadratic program, and solve its continuous convex relaxation using an efficient conditional gradient algorithm.
+We discuss several rounding procedures to obtain a solution to the initial problem.